Central Place Theory (CPT) – a locational theory

-Central place theory was given by Walter Christaller in 1933, CPT in urban geography is one of the most appreciated theory which tries to explains the spatial arrangements and distribution of human settlements and their number based on population and distance from another human settlement.
+Central place theory was given by Walter Christaller in 1933, CPT in urban geography is one of the most appreciated theories which tries to explain the spatial arrangements and distribution of human settlements and their number based on population and distance from another human settlement.
 This theory was first given by German geographer Walter Christaller in 1933, on the basis of his study of settlement patterns in southern Germany.
-This study included the analyzing the relationships between settlements of different sizes and related their economic activities (market) with the population.
-He explained why the highest order settlement has very peculiar activities which can only be supported by them and the reason behind the those activities taking place only in those particular highest order settlements, he also explained the nature of activities in different order of settlements.
-Central place theory is of great importance even after decades and forms basis of various present day theories used in urban planning.
+This study included analysing the relationships between settlements of different sizes and related their economic activities (market) with the population.
+This article will explain what is central place theory.

-Assumptions of Central place theory
+Assumptions of Christaller’s Central place theory

-Walter Christaller made some assumptions to make his theory easy to understand and form basis for other theories.
-These assumptions were necessary and holds good to explain the structure of settlements.
+Christaller made some assumptions to make his theory easy to understand and form the basis for other theories.
+These assumptions were necessary and hold good to explain the structure of settlements.
 These also take into account the growth and development of towns, human behavior and fundamentals of economics.
-Central place theory is based on following assumptions:
+He made following assumptions:

 - Evenly distributed resources – no place has an advantage of resources, all placed will compete under perfect market conditions

-- Equal transportation cost (proportional to distance) – the cost incurred in transporting of goods is equal for all and is proportional to distance
+- Equal transportation cost (proportional to distance) – the cost incurred in transporting of goods is equal for all and is proportional to the distance

 Two main concepts of Central Place Theory

-Central Place Theory is based on 2 fundamental concepts which are “Threshold” and “Range”
+As per Walter Christaller, Central Place Theory is based on 2 fundamental concepts which are “Threshold” and “Range”

 Range – This is the maximum distance a consumer is willing to travel to purchase good or avail a service, beyond this distance consumer will not travel as the distance traveled for good/service will outweigh the benefit.
 Range has two limits, Upper Limit denotes an area beyond which there will be no buyer willing to travel.
 And, Lower Limit denotes an area need for a firm to make profits and have sufficient demand.

 Sizes of settlements/communities as per central place theory